Hi,

 And life was.
 Trump lost but wasn’t crushed.
 His voter profiles stayed the same but also changed dramatically in other ways.
 In some ways the good prevailed, but in others, it became clear that the toxicity runs deep both in the mechanisms of US democracy, and in its tolerance for Trump’s behaviour.

-I published an in an effort to understand why tens of millions of people would vote for Trump.
+I published an article this week about what happens in a democracy when there is little potential for transformative change, in an effort to understand why tens of millions of people would vote for Trump.
 The challenge is to do so without discounting or minimising the real racism and xenophobia that underscore much of Trump’s vote.

 Since the article was published I have received moving, sometimes anxious messages from people who know Trump supporters intimately, and are frustrated at the binaries.
 They know these people are complex, struggling with a lot of competing concerns, and in the day to day, are kind and caring to their fellow man.
 It is hard to try and acknowledge people’s humanity while also getting one’s head around the fact that good people can exist in fundamentally racist regimes, and so act in ways informed and normalised by that racism.